-Uma Thurman really meets her perfect match in THE ACCIDENTAL HUSBAND.
+Uma Thurman really meets her perfect match in Jeffrey Dean Morgan in the charming romantic comedy THE ACCIDENTAL HUSBAND.

-By its romance – Emma, the radio love agony aunt, being attracted to the opposite kind of man she would normally recommend to her listeners to get involved with as (of course) at the start, she’s a little bit strait-laced; and Patrick, the blue collar fireman, whose life has been turned upside down by Emma’s advice to his fiancee to dump him, which pushes him to want a little ‘payback’.
+So, back to being swept away by the film.
+Swept away, how?
+Well, by its romance.
+Emma, a radio love agony aunt, becomes attracted to the opposite kind of man she would normally recommend to her listeners to get involved with as (of course) at the start, she’s a little bit strait-laced; and Patrick, the blue collar fire-fighter, whose life has been turned upside down by Emma’s advice to his fiancee to dump him, which pushes him to want a little ‘payback’.
 What could be better than teaching her a lesson about meddling in other’s people’s lives, whilst screwing up her impending wedding plans, than allowing his computer whiz friend to alter a form so they’re married.
 Trouble is when he meets her, he can’t stop himself falling for her.

 It’s all headed up by Uma Thurman (so gorgeous in other romantic comedies like Prime and way before that, The Truth About Cats & Dogs), here looking like a golden lioness – all proud and haughty at the start, crumbling to being totally captivated by her ‘unsuitable’ romantic choice at the movie’s conclusion and Jeffrey Dean Morgan as Patrick (fantastic in such different roles in movies like Watchmen, The Losers and more recently Texas Killing Fields) – all laid back charisma and just a decent guy, who realises he can’t really continue with his plan to bring Emma ‘down a peg’ because he’s in love with her.